vayn-dev/vayn-dev.github.io/README.md

 end)
 ```

-Callbacks should return the result of the action.
+Callbacks should always return the result of the action.
 A successful `Cast()` tells the framework that the rotation has performed an action and no further logic should run for that iteration.

 Alerts can be chained onto the return value: